-The Indian Securities market has become one of the most dynamic and efficient securities market in Asia today.
+The Indian Securities market has become one of the most dynamic and efficient securities markets in Asia today.

-In 1894 the brokers of Ahmadabad formed Ahmadabad Share and stock brokers Association which later become Ahmadabad Stock exchange. the Second stock Exchange of country.
+In 1894 the brokers of Ahmadabad formed Ahmadabad Share and Stock Brokers Association which later become the Ahmadabad Stock Exchange the Second stock Exchange of India.

-During the 1900s kolkata become another major center of share trading on account of the starting of several indigenous industrial enterprises.
-A result the third stock exchange of the country was started by kolkata stock brokers at 1908.
+During the 1900s Kolkata becomes another major center of share trading on account of the starting of several indigenous industrial enterprises.
+As a result, the third stock exchange of the country was started by Kolkata Stock Brokers in 1908.

-The number of stock exchange virtually remained unchanged for nearly three decades from 1947 to 1977, except for the establishment of the Bangalore Stock Exchange in 1957.
+The number of stock exchanges virtually remained unchanged for nearly three decades from 1947 to 1977, except for the establishment of the Bangalore Stock Exchange in 1957.

-During the 1980s however many stock exchange were established.
-Some of them were:
+During the 1980s however many Stock Exchanges were established

 - Cochin Stock Exchange (1978)

 - Uttar Pradesh Stock Exchange (at Kanpur 1982)

 - Ludhiana Stock Exchange (1983)

 - Gauhati Stock Exchange (1984)